 HPRS 2023 Funding Round

-Applications for the 2023 funding round will open to new, mid-career and experienced researcher projects on 27 June 2022, with funding available from July 2023.
+Applications for the 2024 funding round will open to 'new researcher' projects on 13 July 2023, with funding available from July 2024.

-If you are considering a health practitioner-led service delivery research project for the 2023 financial year, we encourage you to talk to your line managers now.
+If you are considering a health practitioner-lead service delivery research project for the next financial year, we encourage you to talk to your line managers now.